Protoceratops: Sexual dimorphism and display

 Brown and Schlaikjer in 1940 upon their large analysis of Protoceratops noted the potential presence of sexual dimorphism among specimens in P. andrewsi, concluding that this condition could be entirely subjective or represent actual differences between sexes.
 Individuals with a high nasal horn, massive prefrontals, and frontoparietal depression were tentatively determined as males.
 Females were mostly characterized by the lack of well-developed nasal horns.
 In 1972 Kurzanov made comparisons between P. andrewsi skulls from Bayn Dzak and Tugriken Shireh, noting differences on the nasal horn within populations.

-Peter Dodson in 1996 used anatomical characters of the skull in P. andrewsi in order to quantify areas subject to ontogenic changes and sexual dimorphism.
+Peter Dodson in 1996 used anatomical characters of the skull in P. andrewsi to quantify areas subject to ontogenic changes and sexual dimorphism.
 In total, 40 skull characters were measured and compared, including regions like the frill and nasal horn.
 Dodson found most of these characters to be highly variable across specimens, especially the frill which he interpreted to have had a bigger role in displaying behavior than simply serving as a site of masticatory muscles.
 He considered unlikely such interpretation based on the relative fragility of some frill bones and the large individual variation, which may have affected the development of those muscles.
 The length of the frill was found by Dodson to have a rather irregular growth in specimens, as juvenile AMNH 6419 was observed with a frill length smaller than other juveniles.
 He agreed with Brown and Schlaikjer in that a high, well-developed nasal horn represents a male trait and the opposite indicates females.
 In addition, Dodson suggested that traits like the nasal horn and frill in male Protoceratops may have been important visual displays for attracting females and repelling other males, or even predators.
 Lastly, he noted that both males and females had not significant disparity in body size, and that sexual maturity in Protoceratops could be recognised at the moment when males can be distinguished from females.

-In 2001 Lambert and team upon the description of P. hellenikorhinus also noted variation within individuals.
+In 2001, Lambert and team upon the description of P. hellenikorhinus also noted variation within individuals.
 For instance, some specimens (e.g., holotype IMM 95BM1/1) preserve high nasal bones with a pair of horns; relatively short antorbital length; and vertically oriented nostrils.
 Such traits were regarded as representing male P. hellenikorhinus.
 The other group of skulls is characterized by low nasals that have undeveloped horns; a relatively longer antorbital length; and more oblique nostrils.
 These individuals were considered as females.
 The team however, was not able to produce deeper analysis regarding sexual dimorphism in P. hellenikorhinus due to the lack of complete specimens.
-Also in 2001, Tereschhenko analized several specimens of P. andrewsi in order to evaluate sexual dimorphism.
+Also in 2001, Tereschhenko analized several specimens of P. andrewsi to evaluate sexual dimorphism.
 He found 19 anatomical differences in the vertebral column and pelvic region of regarded male and female Protoceratops individuals, which he considered to represent actual sexual characters.